Image courtesy of TJ Dunn, Jr.

 The controversy dates back to the 19th century about demodex's role in acne rosacea.
 For example, Geo E. Fell, MD, wrote in 1886 the following:

 "From these and other statements it is seen that in suggesting the thought that these minute forms of life are etiological factors in even some of the phases of acneform diseases, I shall be but little in accord with the highest authorities.
 In antagonism to these views, I may say that the results of my observations appear to indicate a close relationship of the parasites with the diseased condition."
 The 'antagonism to these views' continued for over one hundred years.
 However, the debate is basically over now.
+Another source states, "Demodex mites were first reported by Jakup Henle in 1871, and detailed descriptions and demonstrations of the pathogen were made in the following years"

 Demodex and its connection with rosacea is without a doubt the most researched and reported topic on rosacea other than clinical reports on metronidazole or other prescription treatments for rosacea.
 It was not that long ago debated.
 A typical example is the view held by Dr. Linda Sy who said in 2000, “I personally believe demodex mites are incidental parasites that prey on compromised skin causing secondary symptoms, not unlike bacteria & fungi.
 They are not the primary cause of rosacea.
 Therefore, I suspect that not all rosaceans have demodex as a relevant factor.”
 She also points out in the same post that “Demodex folliculorum has been mentioned as an aggravating factor to rosaceans for many decades and yet, I have not seen any formal double blind study done on this front.
 (This supports the wisdom of independent research funding by rosaceans).
 As you have presented, articles have been published, reporting individuals (a number of whom are immunocompromised) who responded to rx of demodex .”
 This was reported at David Pascoe's Rosacea Support and gives you an example why some physicians may dismiss demodex's role in rosacea if they are not keeping up with the latest findings.
 Generally the debate centers on whether demodex plays an active role in rosacea or is passive.
 The chicken or egg problem of which comes first, the rosacea or demodex.
 No one really can say for sure.
 But scant few are dismissing demodex's role in rosacea today.
 Here are some other examples: